-Part of a linear park is to be established along the southern edge of the precinct and will accommodate a large ornamental water body, a recreational pedestrian/cyclist pathway and associated parkland facilities.
-The east-west pathway connection through this open space corridor will also provide a convenient pedestrian / cyclist connection between Mango Hill Village and the golf course.
+Part of a linear park is to be established along the southern edge of the precinct as an extension of the adjacent East Ridge linear park.
+This integrated linear park will accommodate interconnected wetlands and water bodies, existing stands of maleleuca, a recreational pedestrian/cyclist pathway and associated parkland facilities.
+The east-west pathway through this open space corridor will connect with a recreational pathway through the adjacent Golf Course East 'A' linear park, providing a convenient pedestrian/cyclist connection between Mango Hill Village and the golf course.

-The linear park will focus on an approximate 2.5 hectare water body (or series of interconnected water bodies) which performs aesthetic, passive recreational and environmental management functions.
-This water body will be constructed of a combination of hard and soft edge treatments which may include the use of such finishes as rock, rendered concrete walls, and grassy banks giving way to reeds and sedges in areas where water quality management is the primary objective.
+Wetlands and water bodies within the linear park to the south will perform aesthetic, passive recreational and environmental management functions.
+These water features will be predominantly constructed of soft edge treatments which may include the use of such finishes as grassy banks giving way to reeds and sedges in areas where water quality management is the primary objective.
+These soft edge treatments may be combined with hardscape elements such as rocks in certain locations, particularly as a means of taking up grade in the steeper areas of the linear park.